anthonypauwels/wp-acf-builder/README.md

 For more information about ACF filters, check the Advanced Custom Fields [documentation about Filters](https://www.advancedcustomfields.com/resources/#filters).

-### Params and default params
+### Raw parameters

-If you want to set an ACF parameters not available on the package, you can use the `param` method on each field.
-Imagine you want to use WPML with your ACF fields, you can set a value to `wpml_cf_preferences` like this way :
+If you want to set an ACF parameters not available on the package, you can use the `param` method on fields.
+Imagine that you want to use WPML with your ACF fields, you can set a value to `wpml_cf_preferences` like this way :

 ```php